Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 delayed cord clamping procedure

-Timing And Technique
+Timing and Technique

-• Keep the baby close if feasible.
+• Keep your baby close when feasible.

 • Delay cord clamping for about one minute when appropriate.

-• Maintain clear communication between healthcare providers.
+• Maintain clear communication with your healthcare providers.

 When Delay Isn’t Possible

-If you face maternal hemodynamic instability, abruptio placenta, or the need for neonatal resuscitation, your team may clamp the delayed umbilical cord right away.
-That decision isn’t a setback; it’s a targeted clinical move that centers health and stability.
+If you face maternal hemodynamic instability, placental abruption, or the need for neonatal resuscitation, your team may clamp the cord right away.
+That decision is not a failure of your plan.

 Questions to Ask About Cord Clamping